Jonanananas/SpeedokuRoyale/README.md

-# SpeedokuRoyale | Unity Project
+# Speedoku Royale | Unity Project

-The project's goal is to create a robust, refined and stylish PC game which would be easy to use.
+The project's goal is to create a robust, refined, and stylish PC game which would be easy to use.
 The game Speedoku Royale is a Battle Royale style game where you compete against other players in solving sudokus.
 In the game, whenever a set time interval elapses, the person who has solved the least sudokus is eliminated.
-As the game progresses the sudokus get increasingly more difficult and the last person stading wins the game.
+As the game progresses the sudokus get increasingly more difficult and the last person standing wins the game.
 The game also features a single player mode where you solve sudokus within a time limit.

 Project team: Julia Köykkä, Jonathan Methuen, Vilhelm Niemi & Sylvester Salo

-In the game's frontend development we have used Unity and Visual Studio Code.
+In the game's frontend development, we have used Unity and Visual Studio Code.

-## Sigleplayer
+## Singleplayer

 ### Installation